beaubreedlove/FantasyFootball/rules.md

             1. Keeper Elections
         1. Teams may have as many other advisors helping them make decisions, but the manager must make all final decisions.
         1. Managers may give advice to other managers.
-        1. Teams are transferable in that they can be given, sold, or auctioned to new managers aslong as no two managers own the same team.
+        1. Teams are transferable in that they can be given, sold, or auctioned to new managers as long as no two managers own the same team.
     1.  <a id="roster">Roster</a>
-        1. Each team may have up to 13 players on their roster, plus 2 players designated as Injury Reserve (IR).
+        1. Each team may have up to 14 players on their roster, plus 1 player designated as Injury Reserve (IR).
             1. Up to 9 players will be considered active; meaning eligible for scoring.
-            1. Up to two players on each team may be put in either IR slot, if Yahoo allows it.
+            1. Up to one player on each team may be put in either IR slot, if Yahoo allows it.
             1. The remaining players on each team are considered to be on the bench.
         1. Each player is assigned a position by Yahoo!
 Sports.
             1. If a player is assigned two positions, his team's manager may determine which position he plays at any given time.